Get In Touch

 A GMP cleanroom is a controlled environment used in the manufacturing process that adheres to Good Manufacturing Practice (GMP) regulations.
 In the United States, these regulations are enforced by the Food and Drug Administration (FDA).
 The purpose of these regulations is to make sure that products are made with consistency and quality.

 Specifically, GMP cleanrooms are designed to minimize the risk of contamination from particles, whether viable or non-viable.
 Medical applications, such as pharmaceutical production, medical device manufacturing, and biotechnology, primarily use GMP standards.
 However, the food and beverage manufacturing, cosmetics, supplements, and fashion industries also apply these standards.
+GMP guidelines are necessary for keeping standards high across these sectors.

 Clean room by Allied Cleanrooms - USP 797, and ISO 4, ISO 5, ISO 6, ISO 7, and IS0 8, cGMP cleanroom manufacturing, soft wall cleanrooms FED-STD-209E and ISO 14644-1, control contamination